alleyinteractive/mantle-docs/features/hooks.md

 ## Using Hooks Safely with Type-hint Declarations

 WordPress' actions/filters are extended by Mantle to allow for safe use of type/return declarations with a fatal error.
-Mantle providers a wrapper on-top of `add_action()` and `add_filter()` (these can be used interchangeable with `Event::listen( ... )`).
+Mantle providers a wrapper on top of `add_action()` and `add_filter()` (these can be used interchangeable with `Event::listen( ... )`).